 Misses out the whole Hartnell era and much of the Troughton era.

-This would be Second Doctor’s final adventure; The War Games – onwards, when the Time Lords were finally named and revealed.
+This would be Second Doctor’s final adventure; The War Games – onwards, when the Time Lords were finally revealed.

 See our original episodes section, for more on episodes.